Risk Minimization, Regret Minimization and Progressive Hedging Algorithms: The progressive hedging algorithm for risk/regret minimization

-Some regret measures such as the mean-deviation-penalty may contain a single term such as $(\E(h(x(\xi),\xi)))_+$, either in the objective function or on the left-hand side of a constraint.
-In this case we may introduce a non-random variable $t$ and an Ex-Funl constraint \beq t\ge0\h{ and }t\ge \E(h(x(\xi),\xi))\eeq to replace this term in the formulation for the purpose of simplifying the computation becuause a ``nonsmooth" term may require ``nonsmooth" optimization methods in Step 1.
-Since $\E(h(x(\xi),\xi))$ is a finite weighted average of $h(x(\xi),\xi)$ of all $\xi\in\Xi$, the new constraint does not have the $\xi$-decomposability required by Step 1 of PHA since it involves all $\xi\in\Xi$ rather than an individual $\xi.$ In addition, practical application often involve constraints on the moments of a random cost, for example, ${\rm Var\,}[f(x(\xi),\xi)]\le t$ for some $t$, which of couse will end up with an Ex-Funl constraint.
+{\b Reformulation.} Some regret measures such as the mean-deviation-penalty may contain a single term such as $(\E(h(x(\xi),\xi)))_+$, either in the objective function or on the left-hand side of a constraint, the latter case happens particularly if the problem contains a CVaR constraint such as $\cvar_\al[(h(x(\xi),\xi)]\le\be$.
+In this case it may be convenient to introduce a non-random variable $t$ and a linkage constraint \beq t\ge0\h{ and }t\ge \E(h(x(\xi),\xi))\eeq to replace this term in the new formulation for the purpose of simplifying the computation.
+Notice that in this case we obtain a convex linkage constraint if $h(\cd,\xi)$ is convex.

+Other examples of linkage constraints can be found in early work on stochastic variational inequality, e.g., the expected residual method of Chen and Fukushima (2005) and Chen et al. (2012), which involve constraints on the expectation of some residual functions.

+\n{\b Moment constraints.} Practical applications often involve constraints on the moments of a random cost, for example, ${\rm Var\,}[f(x(\xi),\xi)]\le t$ for some $t$, which is of course a linkage constraint.
+As another example, in a supply chain management model (Zhong et al. 2019), a supplier must choose a policy $x$ to satisfy the demand $\xi_i$ for $N$ periods.
+Let $f_i(x(\xi),\xi)$ be the allocation function in period $i$.
+The service standard requires